wwarthen/RomWBW/Source/Doc/Architecture.md

 | _Entry Parameters_
 |       B: 0x51
-|       C: The audio device unit number
+|       C: Audio Device Unit ID
-|       L: The volume to be applied (00=Silence, FF=Maximum)
+|       L: Volume (00=Silence, FF=Maximum)

 | _Exit Results_
 |       A: Status (0=OK, else error)

-This function set the volume configuration command.
-The volume will be applied when the SNDPLAY function is invoked.
+This function sets the sound chip volume parameter.
+The volume will be applied when the next SNDPLAY function is invoked.

+Note that not all sounds chips implement 256 volume levels.
+The driver will scale the volume to the closest possible level the chip provides.

-### Function 0x52 -- Sound Volume (SNDPIT)
+### Function 0x52 -- Sound Pitch (SNDPIT)

 | _Entry Parameters_
 |       B: 0x52
-|       C: The audio device unit number
+|       C: Audio Device Unit ID
-|       HL: The pitch to be applied (0000=lowest note, FFFF=highest note)
+|       HL: Pitch (0000=lowest note, FFFF=highest note)

-This function set the pitch configuration command.
-The pitch will be applied when the SNDPLAY function is invoked.
+This function sets the sound chip pitch parameter.
+The pitch will be applied when the next SNDPLAY function is invoked.

+The pitch value is a driver specific value.
+To play standardized notes, use the SNDNOTE function.

-### Function 0x53 -- Sound Volume (SNDNOTE)
+### Function 0x53 -- Sound Note (SNDNOTE)

 | _Entry Parameters_
-|       B: 0x52
+|       B: 0x53
-|       C: The audio device unit number
+|       C: Audio Device Unit ID
-|       L: A number from 0 to 255 selecting quarter notes
+|       L: Note (0 to 255 quarter notes)

-This function will apply a pitch value to the sound chip.
+This function sets the sound chip pitch parameter according to standardized notes.

-The value correspond to standard musical notes.
-The value allows for selection of a quarter of a semitone by giving a value between 0 and upto the drivers maximum supported value.
+The value corresponds to standard musical notes.
+The value allows for selection of a quarter of a semitone by giving a value between 0 and up to the drivers maximum supported value.
 The lowest note is (0).

 For the SN76490 chip, 0 corresponds to note A1# and the value 249 is the maximum supported value, and it corresponds to note C7.

 ### Function 0x54 -- Sound Play (SNDPLAY)

 | _Entry Parameters_
-|       B: 0x53
+|       B: 0x54
-|       C: The audio device unit number
+|       C: Audio Device Unit ID
-|       D: The channel to play the previously configured tone
+|       D: Channel

-This function set the pitch and volume previously configured with the SNDPIT and SNDVOL functions.
+This function applies the previously specified volume and pitch by programming the sound chip with the appropriate values.
+The values are applied to the specified channel of the chip.

-For example, to play a specific note, on the first installed driver, the following HBIOS calls would need to be made
+For example, to play a specific note on Audio Device UNit 0, the following HBIOS calls would need to be made:

 ```
 HBIOS B=51 C=00 L=80      ; Set volume to half level